|Dates:||July 6 – July 27|

 For almost 20 years, ARCC students have ventured into the heart of Beqa Island, comprised of nine unique villages and known as the ‘Island of Firewalkers’.
 Here locals live as they have for centuries and struggle to improve their livelihoods due to a lack of support and resources.Through projects directed by the Village Chief, we have installed community generators, refurbished classrooms, constructed sidewalks and a seawall, incorporated English education in the local primary school and more.
 Continuing our work on milestone projects, we feel an overwhelming sense of community and impact.

 Venture across the South Pacific to discover Australia and the tropical Fijian Islands.
-For over fifteen years, ARCC has cultivated relationships with our faraway friends and given back to their warm and welcoming communities.
+For nearly twenty years, ARCC has cultivated relationships with our faraway friends and given back to their warm and welcoming communities.
 Teach English at a primary school on Beqa Island and lead after-school activities.
-Improve the infrastructure of a small island village by constructing a footpath, painting, and working to enhance the community center.
-Stay with families in traditional Fijian bures where you’re greeted by the village chief.
-Walk through the iconic Sydney Opera House and take in the exquisite views across the waterways of the Sydney Harbour.
+Improve the infrastructure of a small island village by completing hands-on projects designed to enhance their tiny community.
+Stay with families in traditional Fijian bures where you’re greeted by the village chief with a traditional kava ceremony.
 Encounter paradise on a perfect deserted island dotted with coconut palm trees.
-Experience the natural beauty and vibrant marine life of the Great Barrier Reef as you SCUBA dive and snorkel from a liveaboard boat.
+Walk through the iconic Sydney Opera House and take in the exquisite views across the waterways of the Sydney Harbor.
+Experience the natural beauty and vibrant marine life of the Great Barrier Reef as you SCUBA dive and snorkel from a live-aboard boat.
 Participate in a conservation project in Northern Australia.
 Get up close with kangaroos and work with rangers to improve the habitats at a Wildlife Center.
 Stroll through the lush rainforest of Wooroonooran National Park, swim in waterfalls and slide down a natural rock slide.
 Return home with a sense of fulfillment and new friendships from across the globe.

 Travel to Fiji

 Groups for our Australia & Fiji summer service program meet in Los Angeles and fly to the tropical island paradise of Fiji.
 Shortly after arriving, we take a boat to Beqa Island and prepare for our service adventures ahead.
-Having welcomed our groups for over fifteen years, we are greeted warmly with smiling faces and excited children.
+Having welcomed our groups for nearly twenty years, we are greeted warmly with smiling faces and excited children.

 Primary School Teaching Service